reflectedkora/covid19/README.md

 # Epistemology of an Epidemic
 _This project reflects an open-science, applied approach to building and sharing informed opinions._

+## How this works
+In this project is a single main document.
+The purpose of this main document is to give a baseline context of what matters most.
+But how do we determine what matters most?

+First, we take a rough stab at explaining the situation in the *main document* (see below).
+As soon as we hit about 400 words, and need to make decisions, we move to the second phase.

+We begin discussions about the rationale for one vs another possible statement in the main document, using supporting documents.

+Through evaluation of the _Supporting Arguments and evidence_ in **Support Documents**, and the context facts in the main document, we decide what is the working assumption.

+The third phase of editing is to balance the amount of space (words) in the main document to be proportionate to
+- the most effective words for change,
+- on the points (kind of change) that matters most.

+# Guidance for main document.
 ## 1. to provide maximally informative content,

   * relevant to broadest audience